Is a transmission line required for the Renewable Energy Parks? Where will it go?

 We’ll negotiate and agree with landowners on what activities can and can’t take place in the easement (the area surrounding a transmission tower or line) for both parties.
 This ensures the transmission line and towers are safely constructed, inspected, maintained and operated.

 We’ll also provide compensation to a landowner for use of the easement, as well as an additional payment if an easement includes a transmission tower(s).
 This could be a one-off payment or an annual rental.

 If a landowner doesn’t want a transmission tower or line on their land, we’ll seek alternative routes to accommodate these requests.
 We’ll always negotiate with landowners in good faith to arrive at an agreed outcome.

 Will the transmission line go through the Tarkine?

 No. The Tarkine is roughly defined as the area between the west coast of Tasmania, the Arthur River to the north, the Pieman River to the south and the Murchison Highway to the east.

 The proposed transmission line is outside the area defined above, as it is north of the Arthur River.

 It should be noted that no universally accepted definition of the Tarkine currently exists and the area is not formally listed on National or World Heritage lists.

 Will the transmission line go through any reserves?

-We've tried to avoid all reserve areas as much as possible.
-A small portion of the line (around 2 per cent or about 3 kilometres) is planned to pass through the Pruana Regional Reserve (classified a Regional Reserve under the Nature Conservation Act 2002).
+We’ve tried to avoid all reserve areas as much as possible.
+However, a small portion of the line (about 2.7 kilometres) is planned to pass through the Pruana Regional Reserve (classified a Regional Reserve under the Nature Conservation Act 2002).